codesinger/shu/doc/shu-manual.md

 Generate get and set functions for an instance variable in a C++ class.
 Position the cursor ahead of the Doxygen comment above the variable.
 The get and set functions will be placed in the buffer `*get-set*.`

+#### getdef ####
+[Command]
+ (Function: shu-cpp-find-h-definition)

+While in a cpp file, position point on a variable name that is defined in the corresponding header file and invoke this function.
+It will find all occurrences of the name in the header file and put them in the message area.